widgetfactory/wf_responsive_widgets/README.md

 `<span class="wf-video-container"><video src="my_movie.mp4" type="video/mp4"></video></span>`

-Only iframe elements that display Youtube, Vimeo and DailyMotion content are wrapped in the div.
-On iOS (iPad, iPhone, iPod), iframes (not already wrapped in the responsive div) are wrapped in a div to fix a scolling issue on this platform.
+Only iframe elements that display Youtube, Vimeo and DailyMotion content are wrapped.
+On iOS (iPad, iPhone, iPod), iframes (not already wrapped in the responsive container) are wrapped  to fix a scolling issue on this platform.

 ## How to use it
 Once installed, remember to enable the plugin.
 Once enabled, all iframe, object, embed, video and audio tags will be wrapped in a `<span>` container when the page loads.